 We also study the theoretical properties of the proposed AR-sieve bootstrap on two commonly used statistics - the mean statistics and spectral statistics of autocovariance matrices.
-Common factors stand at a ``representation and activation'' position in the whole bootstrap method.
-Under the scenario of comparable $N$ (the dimension) and $T$ (the time-serial length), we first provide convergence rates for the estimation of common factors, which could affect statistical properties of the final AR-sieve bootstrap statistics.
-Further, for the two high-dimensional statistics under consideration, the consistency of the bootstrap versions to the population versions is established.
-Finite-sample experiments demonstrate the influences of the dimension, the sample size and factors' strength on the bootstrap results.
-Moreover, we also conduct an empirical application on $\text{PM}_{10}$ data.
-As a by-product of interest, we apply the proposed AR-sieve bootstrap for high-dimensional series on sparsely-observed discrete functional time series and compare them with the results from AR-sieve bootstrap for functional time series \citep{paparoditis_sieve_2018}.
-Due to the smoothing inaccuracy for sparsely-observed discrete functional time series, the high-dimensional bootstrap method sometimes results in better statistical inferences than the functional approach by smoothing them.
-Various simulations in the appendix could reflect this point.
+The common factors are in a ``representation and activation position'' in the entire bootstrap method.
+Under the scenario of comparable $N$ (dimension) and $T$ (time-serial length), we first provide convergence rates for the estimation of common factors, which could affect the statistical properties of the final AR-sieve bootstrap statistics.
+Furthermore, for the two high-dimensional statistics under consideration, the consistency of the bootstrap versions with the population versions is established.
+Finite-sample experiments demonstrate the influence of the dimension, the sample size, and the factors' strength on the bootstrap results.
+Moreover, we also performed an empirical application on $\text{PM}_{10}$ data.
+As a by-product of interest, we apply the proposed AR-sieve bootstrap for high-dimensional series on sparsely observed discrete functional time series and compare them with the results from the AR-sieve bootstrap for functional time series \citep{paparoditis_sieve_2018}.
+Due to the smoothing inaccuracy for sparsely observed discrete functional time series, the high-dimensional bootstrap method sometimes results in better statistical inferences than the functional approach.
+Various simulations in Section~\ref{simu2} and the Supplementary Material could reflect this point.